epilot-dev/engineering-principles/README.md

 While prototypes and proof-of-concepts can be great tools early on, we should always maintain shippable code.
 Avoid creating technical debt.
 Don't depend on polish happening later.

-Gather feedback where uncertainty exists.
-We are our own best testing team and as software professionals we shouldn't let our users remind us what quality software looks like.
-Don't ship and apologise for incomplete or broken features.
-Ship [minimum lovable products](https://productschool.com/blog/product-management-2/minimum-lovable-product/) instead.

 ### Why?

 - **Code wins arguments**: Debating abstract ideas leads to endless meetings.
 A working piece of software is always better than architecture diagrams and RFCs.